What is ISO9001

 Is it compatible with other standards?

-Based on a structure called Annex SL, ISO9001:2015 is fully compatible with ISO14001 (environmental management) and ISO45001 (the replacement for OHSAS18001).
+Based on a structure called Annex SL, ISO9001:2015 is fully compatible with ISO14001 (environmental management) and ISO45001 (health & safety management).
 What this means is that 3 systems can be seamlessly implemented together into a single integrated management system.
 Similarly, ISO14001 or ISO45001 can be easily integrated into an existing ISO9001 QMS.

 ISO 9001 sets out seven key principles of quality management: